 Each row in the spellfix1 virtual table has a unique rowid with seven columns plus five extra hidden columns.
 The columns are as follows:

 - A unique integer number associated with each vocabulary item in the table.
 This can be used as a foreign key on other tables in the database.

 - The text of the word that matches the pattern.
 Both word and pattern can contain unicode characters and can be mixed case.

 - This is the rank of the word, as specified in the original INSERT statement.

-- This is an edit distance or Levensthein distance going from the pattern to the word.
+- This is an edit distance or Levenshtein distance going from the pattern to the word.